We respectfully caution Aboriginal and Torres Strait Islander readers that this website contains images of people who

 This project focuses on developing the skills of Kimberley Aboriginal artists in book illustration and publication.
 Commencing in 2017, with workshops on children’s book publishing at a range of art centres across the Kimberley, Magabala is now working with 6 individual artists from Kiro Kira Arts in Kalumburu, Waringarri Arts Centre in Kununurra, Mowanjum Arts, Mangkaja Arts in Fitzroy Crossing and Warmun Art Centre to publish a series of children’s picture books telling local Kimberley stories.

 The first book in the series will be published in 2020.
-This project is generously supported by the Kimberley Development Commission through a Regional Grant.
+This project is generously supported by the State Government of Western Australia's Kimberley Development Commission through a Regional Economic Development Grant.

 - Mr A. Griffiths book project: senior Ngarinyman Law man and artist A. Griffiths passed away in 2018.
 Not long before his passing, he had begun recording his life story for publication.
 With funding from the AESOP Foundation, Magabala is supporting the Griffiths family to continue the manuscript development of this significant story.

 - Uncle Max Harrison: through the support of the Cultural Fund, senior Yuin Elder and Law man, Uncle Max Dulumunmun Harrison is currently engaged in story development for a book project.